Overview

 Repeatedly retelling the traumatic event also helps change the associations that have been created between the traumatic memory and the perception of being in danger.
 Initially, patients with PTSD may report that just thinking about the experience makes them perceive that they’re reliving it.
 Talking through the event in a safe environment, in the presence of a trusted therapist, can help them discriminate between the feeling of threat that accompanies their memories and an actual, physical threat in the present moment.

-Help the patient change negative thoughts about themselves and the world that are based on the trauma
+Change negative thoughts based on the trauma

 These thoughts, such as ‘I am too weak’ or ‘the world is a dangerous place,’ are considered to be at the center of the fear structure for PTSD.
 Imaginal exposure is designed to help patients differentiate between the traumatic event they experienced and stimuli that are connected to it, so they can declare the negative thoughts they have to be untrue.